C260: Religious Accommodations

 Responsible FS Committee: Policy Committee

-Office Responsible for Administration: Office of the Provost or Chancellor for Health Sciences
+Office Responsible for Administration: Office of the Provost or Executive Vice President for Health Sciences

 The University of New Mexico (UNM) community is sensitive to the religious practices of the various faiths represented in its student body and employees.
 This Policy Document provides guidance to faculty, supervisors, and students pertaining to requests for religious accommodations.